-A member of the Cervidae family, which also includes moose, elk and caribou, the white - tailed deer, has a thick tan or brown coat in the summer that fades to grayish brown in the winter.
-The name :white-tailed deer” refers to the white underside of the tail.
-When a deer is alarmed or running, the tail is held conspicuously erect like a flag.
-It has white markings around its eyes and nose as well as on its throat and stomach.
-Its oversized ears aid the skittish creature in picking up the sounds of predators and its small black nose detects even the faintest of scents.
-While some other hoofed mammals have permanent, hallow horns, male white-tailed deer grow and shed antlers every year once they reach the age of two.
+A member of the Cervidae family, which also includes moose, elk, and caribou, the white-tailed deer has a thick can or brown coat in the summer that fades to grayish brown in the winter.
+The name "white-tailed deer" refers to the white underside of the rail.
+When the deer is alarmed or running, the tail is held conspicuously erect like a flag.
+It has white markings around its eyes and nose, as well as on its throat and stomach.
+Its oversized ears aid the skittish creature in picking up the sounds of predators, and its small black nose detects even the faintest of scents.
+While some other hoofed mammals have permanent, hollow horns, male white-tailed deer grow and shed antlers every year once they reach the age of two.

-White-tailed deer are herbivores or plant eaters.
-The deer’s diet changes with the seasons, from green plants in the spring and summer to acorns, corn and other nuts in the fall.
-In winter when food is scarce it will consume bark, buds and twigs of woody plants.
-Not one to pass up a tasty treat, the white-tailed deer will also feat on flower and vegetable gardens if given the chance.
+White-tailed deer are herbivores or plant-eaters.
+The deer's diet changes with the seasons, from green plants in the spring and summer to acorns, corn, and other nuts in the fall.
+In winter when food is scarce, it will consume bark, buds, and the twigs of woody plants.
+Not one to pass up a tasty treat, the white-tailed deer will also feast on flower and vegetable gardens if given the chance.

-One to three fawns are born six months after mating and are reddish-brown with white spots.
-Fawns can walk at birth and can even forage for food a few days later.
-While the doe looks for food, she hides the fawns under heavy cover where they lie well-camouflaged against the ground.
+One to three fawns are born six months after mating, and arc reddish-brown with white spots.
+Fawns can walk at birth, and can even forage for food a few days later.
+While the doe looks for food, she hides the fawns in heavy cover where they lie well-camouflaged against the ground.
 Fawns may lie quietly for up to four hours until the mother returns.

-Fawns stay with the mother for the first year after which they male yearlings venture out on their own.
+Fawns stay with the mother for the first year, after which, the male yearlings venture out on their own.
 Female offspring leave after two years.
 Deer live in family groups of a doe and her fawns.
-Bucks live either or alone or in small groups of three to four.
+Bucks live either alone or in small groups of three to four.

-Though hunters go afield with the goal of harvesting a white-tail many spend the day simply watching this magnificent creature.
+Though hunters go afield with the goal of harvesting a whitetail, many spend the day simply watching this magnificent creature.
 More and more non-hunters are joining them.
-If you want to catch sight of the majestic and graceful whitetail, early morning and late afternoon, when deer are feeding, is the best time to spot one.
-Just be careful not to startle one or else all you’ll see is the “whitetail” waving good-bye.
+If you want to catch sight of the majestic and graceful whitetail, early morning and late afternoon, when the deer are feeding, is the best time to spot one.
+Just be careful not to startle one, or else all you'll see is the "white tail" waving good-bye.